zachpmanson/notes/notes/Archive/Lines.md

 ---

+> A COMPUTER CAN NEVER BE HELD ACCOUNTABLE
+>
+> THEREFORE A COMPUTER MUST NEVER MAKE A MANAGEMENT DECISION

+-- Internal IBM Presentation 1979

+---

 > "Proof" for thousands of years was whatever was written down, and that was even easier to forge.
 >
 > There was a brief time (maybe 100 years at the most) where photos and videos were practically proof of something happening; that is coming to an end now, but that's just a regression to the mean, not new territory.